junxit/us-congress-bills-109/metadata.md

 - 2006-05-17 — Committee on Health, Education, Labor, and Pensions.
 Ordered to be reported without amendment favorably.
 - 2006-05-17 — Introduced in Senate
 - 2006-05-17 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2006-08-03 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Enzi with an amendment in the nature of a substitute.
+Without written report.
+- 2006-08-03 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Enzi with an amendment in the nature of a substitute.
+Without written report.
+- 2006-08-03 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 580.